 Before arriving in Japan, make sure you know which system to use to get to the station nearest your accommodation.
 On your phone screenshot a map of the network you have to use, the directions if you need to change stations and also screenshot Google Maps to show you how to get to the accommodation from the station.
 While you might have data roaming on your phone, you don’t want to risk it not working when you first arrive in a sleep-deprived state, late at night!
 Also, you can get Japanese SIMS and wifi modems at the airport if you intend to use a lot of data.

 Be aware that it is illegal for visitors in Japan to walk around WITHOUT their passport on them.
-This is something I don’t like to do while traveling for fear of losing it or having it stolen.
+This is something I don’t like to do while travelling for fear of losing it or having it stolen.
 Fortunately, Japan is super safe and many lost items are handed in.
 While I’ve never been asked to show my passport on the street, it does happen and can result in you being taken to the police station.

 If you do leave something on a train, in a taxi or anywhere in public, be sure to contact the police, taxi company or train station as items (even wallets full of money or expensive cameras) are often handed in.
 I’ve heard many stories of people being reunited with their missing, and often expensive, items.

 It is illegal for tourists to not have their passport on them and word is that Police are cracking down on this.
-So as much as I prefer to leave my passport at my hotel for safe-keeping, it’s time to start bringing it a long as you never know if you’ll be asked.
+So as much as I prefer to leave my passport at my hotel for safe-keeping, it’s time to start bringing it along as you never know if you’ll be asked.

 On the plus side, having your passport on you means you can get 10% discounts at certain stores as part of a tax-free tourist scheme.
 Look out for this logo!